CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 We describe the situation when the form is filled in.
 We enter a restaurant name into a text field, then click the submit button.
 Note that `userEvent.type()` requires `await`ing afterward, but `userEvent.click()` does not.

+Note that we now have two levels of helper functions: our test calls `fillInForm()`, which in turn calls `renderComponent()`.
+After rendering is complete, `fillInForm()` simulates the user actions of filling in the form, then our test runs an expectation.
+We'll see below that other `describe` blocks will have other helper functions, each of which calls `renderComponent()`.
+In cases like this with nontrivial setup, using explicit helper functions instead of `beforeEach` blocks can make it easier to follow what's going on.

-In `RestaurantList` we didn't pass any additional data with our action, so we just had to confirm that the action function was called.
-But here, we need to ensure the restaurant name is passed as an argument to the action function, so we need to use the `.toHaveBeenCalledWith()` matcher.
+In `RestaurantList` we didn't pass any arguments to our function prop, so all we had to confirm was that it was called.
+But in this test we need to ensure the restaurant name is passed as an argument to the action function, and we can do that with the `.toHaveBeenCalledWith()` matcher.
 We pass one argument to it, confirming that the correct `restaurantName` is passed through.

 Save the file and we get an assertion failure: